Official Site Links

 Thomas Richard Coughlin was born on Aug.
 31, 1946 in Waterloo.

-New York Giants wide receiver Rueben Randle catches a 7-yard TD pass with one hand.
+New York Giants quarterback Eli Manning hits wide receiver Rueben Randle for the 7-yard touchdown.